wdrbork/allergy-alert/README.md

 Guidelines for bug reports:
 1. Use the GitHub issue search — check if the issue has already been reported.
 2. Create a new issue.
 3. Explain the steps you took to get to the place where the bug occured when reporting.
+Refer to this bug reporting template: https://gist.github.com/czottmann/3402842
 Refer to this document for additional information on bug reporting practices: https://github.com/brycelelbach/cpp_bug_reporting_guidelines

 ### Known Bugs
 1. If certain ingredients have allergies, the website will not display those allergies since they are deeper down